Al Thakhira: Al Thakhira Marina

-Beach
+Al Thakhira Beach

 Al Thakhira Beach is one of the largest tourist attractions in the town.
 Running for approximately 10 km, much of its coast is made up of sabkhas (salt flats).
 Salt-resistant mangroves grow abundantly along its coast.
-It is a popular spot for bird watchers.
-Furthermore, it is a popular spot for kayaking and fishing.
-Sea-turtles are known to regularly nest on this beach during late Spring and early Summer.
+It is a popular spot for bird watchers, attracting species such as herons, terns, and egrets.
+Furthermore, it is a popular destination for kayaking and fishing.
+Sea turtles are known to regularly nest on this beach during late spring and early summer.

 It is one of the best-preserved beaches in Qatar and receives periodic renovations and cleanups under the auspices of the Ministry of Municipality and Environment (MME).
+In late 2016, the beach received numerous upgrades, including refurbished playground equipment and the addition of traffic bollards for pedestrian safety.

 In March 2019, the 1,800 meter-long and two meter-wide Al Thakhira Walkway was opened alongside the beach.
 The promenade features a 1,250 m² playground, 93 light poles, dozens of seating areas and a 2,000 meter-long cycle route.

 Parks

+Al Thakhira Park was inaugurated in 2009 and spans an area of approximately 14,580 square meters.
+Designed primarily for families, the park offers various facilities including shaded seating areas, a large children's play zone with protective canopies, and an open-air amphitheater.
+Recreational sports infrastructure includes basketball and football courts as well as a youth-focused activity zone.
+A distinctive water fountain serves as one of the park's visual focal points.
+The park is landscaped with over twenty species of trees, shrubs, and perennial plants, including fruit-bearing date palms, Washingtonia palms, orange trees, Justicia brandegeeana (commonly known as shrimp plant), cycads, Indian canna lilies, and Euphorbia species.

+Al Qurm Park, opened in 2014, is a small, secluded park with a dedicated area of 2,014 square meters.
+It is reserved exclusively for women and children, offering a tranquil and private environment.
+Among its main features are a shaded playground, a water fountain, and an on-site cafeteria.
+The plant life in the park includes around fifteen varieties of trees, shrubs, and perennials, alongside several seasonal flowers.
+Included among these are productive date palms, sidr (Ziziphus spina-christi), Bahraini almond trees (Terminalia catappa), Bird of Paradise flowers (Caesalpinia pulcherrima), and a centuries-old olive tree.
+Like Al Thakhira Park, Al Qurm Park is equipped with basic services such as water coolers, parking, restrooms, prayer space, and sports courts.

-In 2009, a major park was opened in Al Thakhira covering an area of 14,580 m².
-Sharq Garden, a public park, was inaugurated in March 2019.
-It spans an area of 4,841 m², of which about 3,500 m² comprises vegetated areas.
+Sharq Garden was established in March 2019.
+It spans an area of 4,841 square meters, of which about 3,500 square meters comprises vegetated areas.
 A footpath stretching for 320 meters and with a width of two meters runs through the park.